ASCI-COEP/hacktoberfest/CODE_OF_CONDUCT.md

 * Public or private harassment
 * Publishing others' private information, such as a physical or electronic address, without explicit permission
-* Other conduct which could reasonably be considered inappropriate in a professional setting
+* Conduct which could reasonably be considered inappropriate in a professional setting

 ## Our Responsibilities